 • 1 tsp salt

-• 1 red chilli, halved lengthways and deseeded
+• 1 red chilli, (halved lengthways and deseeded)

 • 2 cardamom pods

-• 150 g natural yoghurt
+• 150 g natural yoghurt, (or coconut yoghurt for dairy free)

 Instructions